 Field work in local museums, state agencies, and other historic laboratories.
 Involves preparation and repair of exhibits, research and preparation of historic preservation documents, and beginning archival and artifact handling.
 Prerequisites & ; Notes: graduate students, senior history majors and others by permission.
 3 credits.

-To achieve a cumulative course load of 18 credits, students can choose from a number of approved electives for their sixth course.
-The University of Maine offers numerous online courses that can qualify ; here are examples of special interest to digital curation students:
+As of fall 2017, DIG students may choose to complete an additional elective but it is not required for the fast track to the certificate.
+The University of Maine offers numerous online courses that can qualify; here are examples of special interest to digital curation students:

 COS 430: Introduction to Cybersecurity